SenorKarlos/switch2OSMinfo/README.md

 git clone https://github.com/alx77/render_list_geo.pl.git
 ```

 Follow the steps on the switch2osm readme to wget your region extract and poly file to the current directory from geofabrik.

-If doing the whole planet, you can find the pbf download at https://ftpmirror.your.org/pub/openstreetmap/pbf/
+*Note* If doing the whole planet, you can find the pbf download at https://ftpmirror.your.org/pub/openstreetmap/pbf/ and
-Remove the UPDATES flag and you will have to research how to update via osmosis or similar tools if doing whole planet.
-Can't say how much I don't recommend this though, unless needed and you have a monster server with several TB of storage.
+remove the UPDATES flag - you will have to research how to update via osmosis or similar tools if you wish to keep the data current.
+Can't say how much I don't recommend this though, unless REALLY needed and/or you have a monster server with several TB of storage.

 Copy the following contents using your favorite editor